Smart City Technology and Examples

 Essentially, AI is about simulating intelligent behavior in machines and processing routine tasks.
 AI-powered solutions give the ability to complete tasks that take humans weeks or months in mere minutes or seconds.
-According to Gartner, 20% of the population in the developed countries will use AI assistants to help them cope with operational tasks by 2022.
+According to Gartner, 20% of the population in developed countries will use AI assistants to help them cope with operational tasks by 2022.

-20% of the population in the developed countries will use AI assistants to help them cope with operational tasks by 2022.
+20% of the population in developed countries will use AI assistants to help them cope with operational tasks by 2022.